H1d3r/BloodHoundOperator/OperatorCheat.md

 ```

-See `Help ToBHOpenGraphEdge` for more info
+See `Help ToBHOGEdge` for more info

 </br>